electron/electron/docs/development/testing.md

 we have a test runner that runs all of Node.js' own tests with Electron's custom fork of Node.js.

-To run all of Node.js' tests:
+To run all of the Node.js tests:

 ```bash
 $ node script/node-spec-runner.js